yiran94/EasyIntero_interoceptive_training_toolbox_HBD/README.md

 ```

 ### 3.4 About the webcam
 If the computer is connected with more than one camera, then the user may presss 'C' to change the camera at the beginning of the program.
+This works for both Mac and Windows.

 In particular, if this program is running on a Mac, and the user have iPhone as well, then the  camera of iPhone will be automatically connected to Mac if the Mac and iPhone meet the requirements specificed in this [page](https://support.apple.com/guide/mac-help/use-iphone-as-a-webcam-mchl77879b8a/mac).

 4.Data Structure and Saving
 ----------